fac28/cohort/example-check-in-questions.md

 - If you could go on an all-expenses-paid world tour, what 3 countries would you visit and why?
 (Simon)
 - What is something that not many people know about you?
 What meal do you have as comfort food?
 (Taha)
 - What nugget of information would you pass down to the next generation?
 (Thomas)
+- Is there a song that always puts you in a good mood?
+Which one is it and why?
+(Zak)